indika/blog/_posts/2014-01-11-cooking-with-chef.md

 knife solo init .
 {% endhighlight %}

-Your kitchen should look like:
+The scaffolding of your kitchen should look like:

 {% highlight text %}